michaeluno/admin-page-framework/readme.txt

 <h4>About the Project</h4>
 <h5><strong>What is this for?</strong></h5>
-This is a PHP class library that helps to create option pages and form fields in the administration panel.
+This is a PHP class-based WordPress library that helps to create option pages and form fields in the administration area.
 In addition, it helps to manage to save, export, and import options.

 <h5><strong>Who needs it?</strong></h5>
 WordPress plugin/theme developers who want to speed up creating setting forms, widgets, contact form etc. and don't want to require their users to install extra dependencies.